SASE-Drexel/mentorship-2024/_collections/_mentees/2024-10-21-Kevin-Dinh.md

 title: Kevin Dinh
 date: 2024-10-21
 image: assets/images/Kevin_Dinh - Kevin Dinh.jpg
-about: Iâ€™m a first year computer science student from Long Island, NY.
+about: I'm a first year computer science student from Long Island, NY.
 I like going to the gym, trying new foods, and going out with friends.
 year: Freshman
 major: Computer Science